 - Broken Link Building Without Context

-Finding broken links and replacing them blindly with your URLS isn’t enough.
-Without a natural fit, editors and readers won’t engage with your content.
-Links must solve a problem or add genuine insight to be effective.
+Finding broken links and simply replacing them with your URLs isn’t enough.
+Editors and readers won’t interact with your content if it doesn’t naturally fit.
+Links must solve an issue or provide genuine insight to be effective.

 - Mass Directory Submissions